PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/help/en-US/about_Crescendo.md

 ### LONG DESCRIPTION

 PowerShell is capable of invoking native applications like any shell.
-However, it would be an improved experience if the native command could participate in the PowerShell pipeline and take advantage of the parameter behaviors that are part of PowerShell.
+However, it would improve the experience if the native command could participate in the PowerShell pipeline and take advantage of the parameter behaviors that are part of PowerShell.

-The PowerShell Crescendo (NCP) Module provides a way to more easily participate in the PowerShell pipeline by facilitating parameter handling, converting native output into objects, and calling the native executable.
+The PowerShell Crescendo module provides a way to more easily take advantage of the PowerShell pipeline by invoking the native executable, facilitating parameter handling, and converting text output into objects.

 #### JSON Configuration

-The PowerShell Crescendo module provides a way to create a small bit of json, which can then be used to create a function which calls the native command.
+The PowerShell Crescendo module provides a way to create a small bit of json, which is then used to create a function which calls the native command.

-A schema is provided as part of the module which may be used for authoring.
+An annotated schema is provided as part of the module which can improve the authoring process.

 #### Parameter handling